 In principle, the creation of a second system of accountability external and parallel to the hierarchical structure of management of the Ghana health system should raise no issue, as the use of common tools for evaluation should ensure the alignment and coordination between the two systems of accountability (and evaluation).
-Simply, the use of the Holistic Assessment Tool would federalize these two spaces of accountability into one inclusive space of policy evaluation at the national level.
+Simply, the use of the Holistic Assessment tool would federalize these two spaces of accountability into one inclusive space of policy evaluation at the national level.
 As such, evidence would guide the translation of the interagency assessment into some future policy directions while including DP.
 However, the scores attributed to each target in the Holistic Assessment entails some political statement of success and failure, raising questions of responsibility and liability for these outcomes (Bovens, 't Hart, and Kuipers 2006).
 In fact, the conflation between the two accountability systems makes it unclear to which responsibility and liability issues should be referred.

 Many might assume that the MoH is responsible for the health sector performance and should be equally accountable to all the stakeholders composing the space of policy evaluation, including NGOs (and especially the Health coalition of NGOs), international donors (often referred to as “partners”), health agencies, academics, health associations, etc. In practice this is not the case, however, as each stakeholder has its own power to influence the outcome of policy evaluation and, accordingly, influence or bypass accountability structures in place.
 Such power, in turn, depends on the capacity of each stakeholder to use evidence as a tool for applying its scrutiny to policy performances and defining its discretion in guiding future policy directions; hence, evidence appears as a powerful tool for stakeholders to negotiate their own position with respect to the other participants.